 Sure, Noctua's trademark brown fans will stick out like a sore thumb in whatever PC you build, but they're also a sign of quality and the NF-A12x25 lives up to the legacy.
 It's also a nice touch how many accessories come with the NF-A12x25, from a 12-inch extension cable and a Y-splitter to a bunch of rubber vibration dampers.
 The price is high, but it's hard to argue the value.

 NZXT makes gorgeous hardware.
 It's not always the most cost-effective hardware, nor the most efficient, and indeed the NZXT Aer RGB 2 won't win any prizes for its performance in our tests.
 At its top speed of 1500 RPMs the Aer RGB 2 moves a surprising amount of air, but it's also louder than nearly every other fan we tested.
 And even in our low-speed tests, the Aer RGB 2 proved a hair noisier than the rest of the competition.

 Look at it, though.
-It's really a sight to behold, especially in person.
+It's really a sight to behold.
 Unlike Corsair, NZXT limits the Aer RGB 2's LEDs to the outer ring, casting a slight glow on the spinning fan blades without directly illuminating them—and shining a lot of light outwards into the case.
 It's a really clean look, objectively as gaudy as any other RGB setup but seeming a bit more sleek and refined somehow.
 The Hue 2 controller is also more attractive than any of the other boxes we looked at, meaning you won't mind having to include it alongside the fans in your all-glass case.

 Like Corsair, NZXT struggles with price though.
 A three-pack of 120mm fans plus controller lists for $129.99, even more than Corsair's LL120 starter kit, though additional fans somehow list for $29.99—$5 less than Corsair's add-ons.
 Weird.